How Improvement Activities Work

 - If YES, the hospital Registry Site Manager can verify whether the hospital is also participating in ACC;s Reduce the Risk: PCI Bleed Quality Campaign

-If NO, you can request that your hospital opt in to participate in one or both programs.
-Opting in is free, and easy instructions are available on the respective campaign websites.
+If NO, your hospital can visit here to enroll in a registry and then you can request that your hospital opt in to participate in a quality program.
+The quality programs are free with registry participation and easy instructions are available on the respective websites.